Back

 Table of contents

 Hello, I am Anton Kolomiychuk, a CTO at Purrweb.
-In this case, I’m going to tell you how to maintain team performance if a manager quit a project and develop a marketplace for photographers.
+In this case, I’m going to tell you how to maintain team performance if a manager quits a project, and how to develop a marketplace for photographers.

 Fun fact: it took me less time to go to Amsterdam and drink beer with the client than to gird myself to write these memoirs 🙂 Can’t go to Amsterdam now, so check it out!

-In May 2017 we got a request from Domien, a marketer from Belgium.
+In May 2017, we got a request from Domien, a marketer from Belgium.
 The task was to develop web and mobile apps for photographers.
 The main idea was to offer photographers a new way to sell their works.
-Instead of selling a session before shooting — do vice versa.
+Instead of selling a session before shooting — do the opposite.

-Domien is all about marketing and mostly worked with e-commerce platforms — he has never dealt with product development before.
-There were several development agencies to choose from — why did he decide to work with us?
-That’s what I think looking at the project in retrospect: we worked hard from the very beginning to accurately estimate the project and we proved ourselves during the discussion phase.
+Domien is all about marketing and has worked with e-commerce platforms mostly — he has never dealt with product development before.
+There were several development agencies to choose from, but “Why did he decide to work with us?”
+That’s what I think when looking at the project in retrospect: we worked hard from the very beginning to accurately estimate the project and we proved ourselves during the discussion phase.

 So, it was on Upwork.
-The client knew nothing about technologies, and we tried to explain what needs to be done and how.
+The client knew nothing about technology, and we tried to explain what needed to be done and how.
 We proved to him why the other team’s offer to ‘do it all on the cheap’ sounds unreasonable.
-We gave him a lot of advice on marketplace development: suggested how to integrate a payment gateway, because he didn’t take this part into consideration.
-Helped to solve all business model-related questions as well — told Domien about the prices of image hosting services, payment systems fees.
+We gave him a lot of advice on marketplace development and suggested how to integrate a payment gateway because he didn’t take this part into consideration.
+Helped to solve all business model-related questions as well — told Domien about the prices of image hosting services and payment systems fees.
 The client appreciated such engagement and hired us.

 Working with a ‘finished’ design

-To figure out if it’s possible to create something decent out of the existing design, I decided to thoroughly examine every single screen and tried to group them all into large functional blocks.
+To figure out if it’s possible to create something decent out of the existing design, I decided to examine every single screen thoroughly and group them all into large functional blocks.
 I did a big job and even wrote an article about it.

 As a result, I found a whole lot of inconsistencies.
-For example, the designer made a list of messages on messenger but didn’t illustrate how the messages will be displayed in the dialog box.
+For example, the designer made a list of messages on Messenger but didn’t illustrate how the messages would be displayed in the dialog box.
 The point is that the designer didn’t understand how the process of transferring money is going to work in Daiokan and designed something absolutely weird.
-So we had to completely redesign it.
+So, we had to completely redesign it.

 What is Daiokan